Andreas Pereira: 2018–19 season

-On 2 March 2019, Pereira scored his first Premier League goal in a home match against Southampton.
+On 2 March 2019, Pereira scored his first Premier League goal in a 3–2 victory against Southampton.
 The goal later earned him Manchester United's goal of the season for 2018–19 season.
 He also recorded an assist for Romelu Lukaku in the same match.
-On 7 March 2019, Pereira was featured in the starting line-up during the historic Champions League Round of 16 (2nd Leg) win vs PSG, where the team was able to come back from a 2-goal deficit they conceded at home and win on away goals at the Parc des Princes, a record that has never been broken before.
+On 7 March, Pereira was featured in the starting line-up during the historic Champions League Round of 16 (2nd Leg) win vs PSG, where the team was able to come back from a 2-goal deficit they conceded at home and win on away goals at the Parc des Princes, a record that has never been broken before.

 2019–20 season

 On 5 July 2019, it was announced that Pereira had signed a new four-year contract with the option to extend by a further year.
-On 11 August 2019, he started in Manchester United's opening day 4–0 win against Chelsea, in which he assisted Anthony Martial for the second goal.
-He scored his first goal of the season two months later, on 10 November 2019, in a 3–1 home win against Brighton.
+On 11 August, he started in Manchester United's opening day 4–0 win against Chelsea, in which he assisted Anthony Martial for the second goal.
+He scored his first goal of the season two months later, on 10 November, in a 3–1 home win against Brighton.